-Currently, I'm a postdoctoral fellow with Amy Goldberg at Duke University, where I'm working to understand how population history and evolutionary processes shape genetic variation in recently admixed human populations.
+I'm currently a postdoctoral fellow in Amy Goldberg's lab at Duke University, where I'm working to understand how social and evolutionary processes shape genetic variation in recently admixed human populations.
 Previously, I was a graduate student in the Noor Lab, where I used Drosophila species to understand how variation in chromosome structure shapes recombination and gene flow.

-For more about my work, please check out my Research Interests and Publications.
+For more info, please check out my Research Interests and Publications, or get in touch!